-AMAS is normally active throughout each year with regular monthly activities and occasional one off events.
-During COVID restrictions our events have been less regular although we have kept our main activities going:
+AMAS is active throughout the year with regular monthly activities and occasional one-off events.

 AMAS is active behind the scenes: